Have you recently started hula hooping or perhaps you'd like to give it a go soon? Great decision! 😊

 I have a couple of things to ask you:

-One: Please do NOT buy a weighted hoop or simply don't go higher than a 1.2kg hoop!
+One: Please do NOT buy a weighted hoop or simply don't go higher than a 1.2kg hoop (for many, even 1kg can be too heavy if you don't have the strength and stamina required).
 Also, please avoid hoops with beads or wavy tubing as they can do unnecessary damage.
 You even risk being put off hula hooping for ever.
 Can you imagine that?!

 Two: Purchase your hoop from an independent hoop store, if you can afford it.
 Most of the shiny, colourful, custom-made hoops are handcrafted by independent hoop magicians and they require a lot of work!